-Dartmouth College, like the other Ivy League schools, accepts the Common Application essay.
-It also requires supplemental essay responses.
+Dartmouth College utilizes the Common Application.
+It requires the main Common Application essay and additional supplemental Dartmouth-specific essay responses.
 The additional essays help the admission committee round out the overall picture of you as a prospective student by providing insight into your personality.
 Don’t approach this as just another essay you have to write.
 Look at this as an opportunity for you to make a convincing statement about why Dartmouth is the ideal school for you to achieve your goals and how you can enrich the campus community.

-Everyone must answer the first essay prompt but you have a choice to make about which question to address with your second response.
+Everyone must answer the first two essay prompts, but you have a choice to make about which question to address with your third response.
 As you decide which of the latter essay prompts to answer, allow yourself some time to think about Dartmouth’s comprehensive character.
 Consider its location in Hanover, New Hampshire; if possible visit the campus and imagine yourself there as an undergraduate.
+Take a virtual campus tour.
 Research the different ways Dartmouth’s curriculum and approaches to education are a good fit for you.
 Think about the specific activities, programs, or organizations that attract you to Dartmouth.
 In short, ask yourself why is Dartmouth the best place for me to achieve my goals?

 Dartmouth reflects its commitment to assess your potential as a student on the Dartmouth campus in its request for a peer recommendation.
-Dartmouth suggests you include a letter of recommendation from a friend, classmate, family member, or someone else you regard as your peer.
+Dartmouth encourages you to include a letter of recommendation from a friend, classmate, family member, or someone else you regard as your peer.
+Although the peer recommendation is a “suggestion,” it is not an opportunity to overlook.
 This endorsement provides insight into how you are perceived by others.
-It also gives some indication about how you might fit in with the Dartmouth community.
+It also gives some indication about your potential fit with the Dartmouth community.

 Dartmouth prides itself on learning without boundaries.
 The overall academic structure and approach at the school is intended to allow you freedom.
 The year-round quarter system offers flexibility for you to design your own calendar.
 You can enter any major without a need for institutional approval (this includes Engineering).
 How might this sort of structure contribute to your educational success?
 Students are encouraged to: “Challenge yourself.
 Be yourself.”
 Don’t worry about choosing an uncommon topic.
 Instead, focus on discussing whichever topic you select from your point of view.
 Your essay responses should express your individual story and reflect your personality.